A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Results

 \section{Results}

-This section presents the experimental results of our study, focusing on baseline CRNN performance and the impact of dataset label quality.
-We also assess the effectiveness of the proposed CER-HV framework.
+This section presents the experimental results of our study.
 We begin by comparing our CRNN results with prior work across all datasets using the original, unaltered data to establish quantitative CER baselines.
 We then apply the CER-HV framework to analyze label noise across the training, validation, and test splits.
 Representative qualitative examples of common labeling issues are presented to illustrate the identified error categories.
-Finally, we quantify the impact of correcting these errors by evaluating how cleaning the affected splits influences recognition performance.
+Finally, we quantify the impact of correcting these errors by evaluating how dataset cleaning influences recognition performance.